Sinjur-J/darwv/readme.md

 ## Copyright

 *DARwV* was designed and written by Parker Gent, Steven Lynch, Jareth McGhee, and Keidan Smith.
 This project, associated code, and associated files are licensed [MIT](https://opensource.org/license/mit).
-Copies of relevant third party licenses are included.
+Copies of relevant third-party licenses are included.